konklone/sinatra-webfinger/README.md

 You might consider storing this configuration in a YAML file ([example](#example-yaml-configuration)).
 Either way, only string values for keys are supported (no symbols).

-This will produce a URL at `/.well-known/webfinger?resource=acct:eric@konklone.com` that produces:
+This will add a GET endpoint at `/.well-known/webfinger?resource=acct:eric@konklone.com` that produces:

 ```json
 {